University Startup World Cup

 - Startups will be able to work on the online program at their own leisure, it is not a weekly program (we will be available with any questions or concerns)

 All startups who complete the online program will automatically get to phase 3, which is the judging round.
 All applications will be reviewed by internal experts.
 Only the top 40 startups will be selected to attend the finals for a chance to win $15,000 USD.

 - In order for Finalists to receive the 1000 USD grant they must attend the finals in Copenhagen from Oct 30th - Nov 1st.

 - Startups can use the grant to pay for their own flight and accommodation but funds will only be administered after the Finals in Copenhagen.

-- All startups finalists will be announced August 1st (date may change)
+- All startups finalists will be announced on August 12th.

 What do I get if I make it to the Finals?

 - Access to other talented startups from Denmark and around the world

 - Exhibit your startup at the High Tech Summit (4000 expected attendees)

 - 1000 USD Grant with no strings attached